odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           /destinations/india/states/uttar-pradesh/cities/bah/hotels/mela-kothi-the-chambal-safari-lodge/
         title: Mela Kothi - The Chambal Safari Lodge
         content: >-
-          Mela Kothi was once a 'camp office' for the aristocratic family of nearby Jarar, used when they organised the Bateshwar fair.
+          Mela Kothi was once a ‘camp office’ for the aristocratic family of nearby Jarar, used when they organised the Bateshwar fair.
 It is now a comfortable eco-lodge run by the family, who are also conservationists, and this is a fabulous place for birders in